ScalablyTyped/Distribution/readme.md

 # ScalablyTyped - The Javascript ecosystem for Scala.js!

-This is the home of Scala.js typings for 5794 Javascript libraries, which should span more or less the entire set of modern and popular libraries.
+This is the home of Scala.js typings for **5793** Javascript libraries, which should span more or less the entire set of modern and popular libraries.

+This should make it one of the biggest Scala repos on the planet with millions of lines of code

 ## Typing?
 Javascript is infamously unityped.
 Given a library function like this: